-This Cost Recovery Implementation Statement (CRIS) provides information on how the Department of Health (the Department) manages cost recovery to provide Commonwealth funding to the Australian Orthopaedic Association (AOA) for its administration of the National Joint Replacement Registry (NJRR).
-It also reports financial and non-financial performance information for the 2020-21 financial year; and contains financial forecasts for the 2021-22 and 2022-23 financial years as the current funding agreement with the AOA expires on 30 June 2023.
+This Cost Recovery Implementation Statement (CRIS) provides information on how the Department of Health and Aged Care (the Department) manages cost recovery to provide Commonwealth funding to the Australian Orthopaedic Association (AOA) for its administration of the National Joint Replacement Registry (NJRR).
+It also reports financial and non-financial results for the 2020-21 and 2021-22 financial year for the administration of the NJRR and contains financial forecasts for the 2022-23 financial year.

+The current funding agreement between the Department and the AOA expires on 30 June 2023.
 The Department will maintain the CRIS until the activity or cost recovery for the activity has been discontinued.